[Case 04]

 Tools: UEQ (attractiveness, clarity, efficiency, etc.) + observation grid.

-Results: positive evaluations (> +1.0 in several dimensions).
+Outcomes: consistently positive evaluations (above +1.0 across several dimensions).

 [04] Testing & Iteration